Privacy Notice

 9.3 Any retention of personal data will be carried out in compliance with legal, professional body, and regulatory obligations.
 These data retention periods are subject to change, due to any revisions of associated legislation, regulations, or requirements.

-9.5 CSRB Limited has a personal data retention policy in place, which documents the types of record or information we hold, what we use it for and how long we intend to keep it.
+9.5 CSRB Limited has a personal Data Retention Policy in place, which documents the categories of personal data we hold, what we use it for, and how long we intend to keep it.

 9.6 CSRB Limited periodically reviews the personal data we hold, and erases or anonymises it, when we no longer need to process it for the original purpose.

 9.7 CSRB Limited also considers any challenges to the retention of personal data.
-We understand that individuals have a right to erasure if we no longer need the personal data.
+We understand that individuals have a right to erasure if we no longer need their personal data.

 9.8 CSRB Limited acknowledges there are exceptions to retention periods.
 Here we can keep personal data for longer if we are only keeping it for public interest archiving, scientific or historical research, or statistical purposes.
 We would always inform you if this was the case, along with our lawful basis for retention.